 Cooperation is Important

-Make sure your sales, customer service and marketing teams can all communicate effectively.
-Everything from your POS software to your should work together.
+Make sure your sales, customer service and digital marketing teams can all communicate effectively.
+Everything from your POS software to your inventory system should work together.

 Define Your Objectives